Professor, Theory, Composition, Electroacoustic Music

 Hamilton has received honors, awards, and commissions from Alea III, AMC, ASCAP, PAS, ACF, Barlow Endowment, Carbondale Community Arts, National Society of Arts and Letters, Pittsburgh New Music Ensemble, Russolo-Pratella Foundation, Whatcom Symphony Orchestra, and SEAMUS.
 Recent concert works include munk punq tezilo, a mixed quintet commissioned by the KOMPULZ new music group in Ljubljana, Slovenia; Four Pieces, a mixed quintet for the Bellingham Chamber Music Society; Comminglings, for the Fifth Inversion woodwind quintet; and Double Concerto for INVERSE Percussion Project and Musique Militaire Grand-Ducal du Luxembourg.

 He has given masterclasses and lectures in Munich, Frankfurt, Strasbourg, Dudelange, Namur, Portland, Seattle, Bloomington, Olympia, Greensboro, Harrisonburg, and Carbondale.
 Hamilton is an associate professor of music at Western, where he teaches theory, composition and electroacoustic music.
-He serves as director of the WWU Electroacoustic Music Studio (WWEAMS) and is a co-organizer of the Sound Culture Adventures Festival and the Bellingham Electronic Arts Festival (BEAF).
+He serves as director of the WWU Electroacoustic Music Studio (WWEAMS) and is a co-organizer of the Sound Culture Adventures Festival, the Bellingham Electronic Arts Festival (BEAF), and the Microtonal Adventures Festival.